A large resort from hotelier Excellence Collection Group has opened in Playa Mujeres, Quintana Roo, where it is expected to create 3,000 jobs.

 Lezama said the hotel group plans further investments in Quintana Roo, including a new development in Puerto Morelos, between Cancún and Playa del Carmen in the Riviera Maya, amounting to US $200 million.

-According to Marissa Setién, head of the Costa Mujeres Hotel Association, Isla Mujeres will have 11,000 hotel rooms in the next two years and 25,000 rooms by 2030.
-There are currently 9,000 hotel rooms on the island.
+According to Marissa Setién, head of the Costa Mujeres Hotel Association, the municipality of Isla Mujeres (which encompasses the island Isla Mujeres and part of the coastal area north of Cancún) will have 11,000 hotel rooms in the next two years and 25,000 rooms by 2030.
+There are currently 9,000 hotel rooms in the municipality.

 With reports from Reportur and El Economista